Meet the researchers who work on the Chunking in Language project.

 Prof. (emer.)
 Anna Mauranen is Research Director at the University of Helsinki.
 Her current research focuses on linear modelling of spoken language and English as a lingua franca.
 She is one of the developers of the linear model of linguistic description based on chunking up language in real time (Linear Unit Grammar, with Sinclair 2006).
 She is director of the Finnish Cultural Foundation-funded CLUMP project on chunking and the brain, and director of several projects on spoken and written ELF, Global English, and Changing Englishes.
 Her recent publications have two foci, LUG and ELF, on the latter her work includes Exploring ELF (C.U.P.
 2012).
 She is co-editor of Applied Linguistics, and Vice-President of the Finnish Academy of Science and Letters.
 In the project she works specifically on linear grammar analyses of the findings and analyses of levels of chunking and processing.

 Alena's main research interests lie in online speech processing, reading, and simultaneous interpreting.
 She has two MAs: one in Cognitive Studies and one in Translation and Interpreting Studies, both from St. Petersburg State University, Russia.
-In 2015-2018, Alena has been working as a Junior Researcher at the Laboratory for Cognitive Sciences at St. Petersburg State University, and continues collaborating with this team now.
+In 2015-2018, Alena has been working as a Junior Researcher at the Institute for Cognitive Sciences at St. Petersburg State University, and continues collaborating with this team now.
 She has joined the CLUMP project in 2017 first as visiting researcher on EDUFI fellowship, and then became a PhD student at the University of Helsinki in 2018.

 Aleksandra has BA in Liberal Arts and Sciences and MA in Cognitive Studies from St. Petersburg State University, Russia.
 She’s also received additional education in Brain Science from a joint program of Waseda University and RIKEN Brain Science Institute in Tokyo.
 She spent a year working for CLUMP project as a visiting researcher and started her PhD studies in 2019.
 Her research interests include online processing of continuous speech, and the linguistic factors that contribute to the listener’s understanding of spoken input, particularly prosodic cues.